dietervansteenwegen/ConvertCSV/README.md

 # ConvertCSV
-Converts a CSV: colums separator from semicolon to comma, decimal symbol from comma to semicolon
+Converts a CSV: colums separator from semicolon to comma, decimal symbol from comma to point